Gigi D'Agostino: 2000s

 In 2000, his remake of the Nik Kershaw song "The Riddle" sold 1,000,000 copies in Germany and 200,000 copies in France.
 He also released the albums Tecno Fes (August 2000) and Tecno Fes - EP, Vol. 2 (December 2000).

-In 2001, he released L'Amour Toujours EP, consisting of three songs: two new versions of "L'amour Toujours" and "Un Giorno Credi", a single made in collaboration with Edoardo Bennato.
-"Un Giorno Credi" reached the top of the parades in Italy and became one of the most played songs in the national and international music networks.
-He was also awarded with "Best DJ-Producer of the Year" at the "Red Bull Awards" in Italy.
+In 2001, he released L'Amour toujours EP, consisting of three songs: two new versions of "L'amour Toujours" and "Un giorno credi", a single made in collaboration with Edoardo Bennato.
+"Un giorno credi" reached the top of the parades in Italy and became one of the most played songs in the national and international music networks.
+He was also awarded "Best DJ-Producer of the Year" at the "Red Bull Awards" in Italy.

 In 2001, he also released the hit "Super", as a result of a collaboration with Albertino (an Italian music artist), which won him the awards "Best Dance Producer" at the PIM (Italian Music Award) and "Public Award" at the Danish DJs Award in Copenhagen, Denmark.
-In December of that year, he released Il Grande Viaggio, a compilation of his favourite songs, including old electronic pieces and new rhythms and melodies.
-As a result, he was awarded with "Best Dance Producer" at the Italian Dance Awards.
+In December of that year, he released Il grande viaggio, a compilation of his favourite songs, including old electronic pieces and new rhythms and melodies.
+As a result, he was awarded "Best Dance Producer" at the Italian Dance Awards.

 In 2003, he released the song "Ripassa" in the EP Underconstruction 1: Silence, a hit which is very important for his next productions.
 This song helped influence Lento Violento, a subgenre that had yet to be distinguished.

 On 15 July 2004, his compilation "Euro Dance" won Platinum certification with 120,000 copies sold in just a few weeks.

-In December 2004, D'Agostino released his fourth studio album, L'Amour Toujours II.
+In December 2004, D'Agostino released his fourth studio album, L'Amour toujours II.